 - Serve these scones with honey butter, lemon curd, raspberry preserves and fresh whipped cream.

-Peaches are the beloved fruit of summer all through the South, Due to this, explore all the options for using them while they're at their peak.
-A few other recipes to try:
+Peaches are the beloved fruit of summer all through the South, Due to this, I never miss an opportunity to explore all options for using them while they’re at their peak.
+More peach dessert recipes you may like to try:

-- Homemade Peach Shortcakes with bourbon whipped cream.
+- Homemade Peach Shortcakes topped with peach slices and homemade bourbon whipped cream.